Jewish Legion: The 39th Battalion of the Royal Fusiliers

 Advertisement published in American Jewish newspapers encouraging enlistment in the Jewish Battalions: "Bat Zion", a personification of the Jewish people, or the people dwelling in Zion, emerges from a Star of David, pointing at the viewer in the style of the "Lord Kitchener Wants You" poster and calling, "Your Altneuland needs you!
 Join the Jewish Regiment!"

 The 39th Battalion was known as "the American Battalion," since most of its soldiers coming from the Jewish community in the United States, but had a minority from England.
 The origins of its formation lie in Rutenberg's 1915 initiative to create a military unit composed of American and Canadian Jews.
 Initially, American Jews did not agree to his initiative, but when the United States entered the war in April 1917, their stance changed.
 The battalion was recruited in the United States.

 The principal initiators of its establishment were Ben-Zvi and Ben-Gurion, who were exiled from Palestine during the war by Djemal Pasha.
 They changed their position after the Balfour Declaration.
 About 5,000 volunteers (though not all managed to arrive in Palestine) formed the battalion, which operated under British command.
 The battalion's commander was Colonel Eliezer Margolin.
 It included a core group of members from the "HaHalutz" (The Pioneer) movement and "Poalei Zion," meaning, unlike the 38th British Battalion, most of its members were Zionists.
 In 1918, the battalion's soldiers were sent to Palestine, where the 38th Battalion had also arrived.

 About half of its members participated in the military campaigns in the Jordan Valley and Samaria while the 38th Battalion was also present there.
-After the capture of the Umm-Shert Bridge, half of the battalion moved to the area of Jericho and then to Gilead to complete the British conquest of Palestine.
+After the capture of the Umm-Shert Bridge during the Capture of Jisr ed Damieh, half of the battalion moved to the area of Jericho and then to Gilead to complete the British conquest of Palestine.
 Some members of the battalion arrived in the land only after the end of the war.